Socratica-Org/toolbox/content/getting-started.md

 2. You have faith that there are good people around you
 3. You are willing to put in the work to cultivate this

-Note that neither of these include specific personality traits.
-You don’t have to be the world’s most charming polymath or be omniscient and highly networked.
+Note that none of those bullets include specific personality traits.
+You don’t have to be the world’s most charming polymath or the resident superconnector.
 Everyone has something to bring to the table.
-For example, introverts and extroverts.
-As an introvert, you can spot another from across the room and ensure that you give enough space for people who may not be as willing to volunteer to demo or show off their awesome work.
-Sitting with someone else through their first session and making sure they feel at home is a superpower.
-If you’re an extrovert, you can raise the energy of the whole room and know how to shepherd people when it comes time to start the coworking block or demos.
-We also encourage people to find complementary [[#How to find co-hosts | cohosts]].
+For example, introverted organizers may have the insight to set up quieter zones or smaller discussion circles.
+Extroverts can do the service of raising the energy of the whole room.
+We encourage people to find complementary [co-hosts](#how-to-find-co-hosts-0).

 Among our previous hosts, there are a few common “canon events”.